RoyalAnh/LLaMA_ET4900/README.md

 >
 > For the "base" models, the `--template` argument can be chosen from `default`, `alpaca`, `vicuna` etc. But make sure to use the **corresponding template** for the "chat" models.

-Please refer to [template.py](src/llmtuner/extras/template.py) for a full list of models we supported.
+[template.py](src/llmtuner/extras/template.py) for a full list of models.

 ## Supported Training Approaches